ArchWand/3510-EC-Assignment/README.md

 ## Test Cases

 Please make a pull request with any test cases you add; any help is greatly appreciated.
 The test cases live in `./tests`; there is a directory for each problem, and each test case is a text file in the corresponding problem directory.
+The test cases are run in lexicographic order.
 The following section details the input format of each test case.

 #### Problem 1